tschutter/digital-dc-power-supply/README.rst

 `article 352`_ was describing a parallel port programmer interface, and that the Pocket AVR Programmer does not need such protection.

-R3 is a 10K |ohms| pull-up resistor between the RST pin and the positive power supply which prevents the ATMega8 from accidentally entering programming mode.
+R3 is a 10K |ohm| pull-up resistor between the RST pin and the positive power supply which prevents the ATMega8 from accidentally entering programming mode.